-changes to most of the metadata fields or to any file(s) in the dataset will trigger a new version (see below).
+changes to some of the metadata fields or to any file(s) in the dataset will trigger a new version (see below).

-- To replace or change a file, you will need to first delete the file, and then upload a new one. deleting the file does not permanently delete it!!
+To replace a file, you will need to first delete the file, and then upload a new one. deleting the file does not permanently delete it!!
 The file will always be available as a version (see below)

 only unpublished items may be completely deleted (both metadata and files)

 Edit your item as above - you should see a button near the bottom left of the metadata editing form to Delete item

 automatic syncing of a Github repo when there is a new release

 manual syncing of a Github repo to update the files

 Each version has their own DOI and can be cited independently.
 The version DOI is created from the base DOI with the addition of a v<n> suffix, where n is the version number.
 All the (versioning) rules will apply if the items are going through a curation process.
 The only difference is that new versions or updates to existing versions are created only when the request is approved.

 Each version may be cited separately, and will include the metadata that was present at the time the version was published, e.g., if an author was added, the original version won't contain that author name.
 If a file is "deleted" it will always be available in the version when it was published.